Barclays PLC (BCS) is set to bring smile on the investors face as Analysts sets mean Target price of $11.93

-Barclays PLC (BCS) is priced at $7.83 after the most recent trading session.
-At the very opening of the session, the stock price was $7.79 and reached a high price of $7.90, prior to closing the session it reached the value of $7.95.
-The stock touched a low price of $7.73.Recently in News on March 31, 2022, Barclays Announces a New Minimum Pay Rate for US Colleagues.
+Barclays PLC (BCS) is priced at $7.68 after the most recent trading session.
+At the very opening of the session, the stock price was $7.62 and reached a high price of $7.72, prior to closing the session it reached the value of $7.67.
+The stock touched a low price of $7.60.Recently in News on March 31, 2022, Barclays Announces a New Minimum Pay Rate for US Colleagues.
 Barclays announced an increase to its minimum hourly pay rate in the United States, a move that will benefit over 900 colleagues and begin this month, March 2022.
 You can read further details here

 The Top 5 Ways to Trade a Potential $800 Billion Metaverse